gwatts/pinfinder/README.md

 \Users\John Doe\AppData\Roaming\Apple Computer\MobileSync\Backup
 ```

-Use whatever directory is the latest as the argument to pindecoder:
+Use whatever directory is the latest as the argument to pinfinder:

 ```
-$ pindecoder /Users/johndoe//Library/Application Support/MobileSync/Backup/51957b68226dbc9f59cb5797532afd906ba0a1f8
+$ pinfinder /Users/johndoe/Library/Application\ Support/MobileSync/Backup/51957b68226dbc9f59cb5797532afd906ba0a1f8
 ```

 The program will find the plist containing the hashed version of the PIN and will then find